Omarabdul3ziz/ini_parser/README.md

-Summary
+# Summary
-implemnt INI parser parse a string into proper format can be handeled.
+ implement INI parser parse a string into proper format can be handled.

-tutorial
+# Tutorial
- - put the string sample in 'sample' variable
+- put the string sample in 'sample' variable.
- - create object from class Parser with a prameter 'sample'
+ - create object from class Parser with a prameter 'sample'.